Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 1. Why are cat vaccinations important?

-Cats can become infected with dangerous viruses and bacteria through direct contact with other animals, infected surfaces or even through the air.
-Many of these diseases are serious or even fatal.
+Cats can become infected with dangerous viruses and bacteria through direct contact with other animals, infected surfaces, or even through the air.
+Many of these diseases are severe or even fatal.
 Vaccinations help prevent these infections and strengthen your cat's immune system.

 ✔ Protection against life-threatening diseases

-✔ Important precautions for outdoor cats & indoor cats
+✔ Important precautions for outdoor cats and indoor cats

 ✔ Preventing the spread of infections